bayticj/aimporo-marketplace/ACTUAL_PAGES.md

 ## Current Status

-As of March 12, 2025, most pages are implemented and functional, with a few exceptions noted above.
+As of March 12, 2025, all pages are implemented and functional.
 The next phase of development focuses on:

-1. Completing missing pages (like the profile page)
-2. Search & Discovery System
+1. Search & Discovery System
-3. Digital Downloads Extension
+2. Digital Downloads Extension
-4. Software License System
+3. Software License System

 The marketplace currently supports:
 - User authentication and role-based access